SteveGilham/Gendarme/README.md

 The `build` stage can be done in Visual Studio with the Debug configuration to run the unit tests

 ## Features
+See [the head of the (pre-)release branch](https://github.com/SteveGilham/Gendarme/blob/release/pre-release/README.md) for the features in the latest actual release.

+In this branch

 * Can load .net core assemblies
   * Will search the nuget cache for dependencies, though this can take some timeas an alternative to using `dotnet publish` to get all the code you want to analyse in one place.
 * Will load debug information from embedded symbols or actual `.pdb` files if available even on non-Windows platforms.